Dia de Los Muertos woman

 Final Thoughts on Day of the Dead

 In order to share my thoughts about Day of the Dead, I think I first need to share a personal story.
-Well maybe not “need”, but it’s my blog, so I’ll write what I want.
+Well maybe not “need”, but it’s my blog, so I’m doing it anyway.

 Experiences With Mourning